kakserpom/daemon.io/docs/en/clients/asterisk.md

 <md:prop>
 /**
-	 * Beginning of the string in the header or value that indicates whether the save value case.
+	 * @var array Beginning of the string in the header or value that indicates whether the save value case */ public static $safeCaseValues;
-	 * @var array
-	 */
-public static $safeCaseValues;
 </md:prop>